unicoderns/orm/README.md

 ```

 This can be helpful in some scenarios but is **not recomended**, only use it if you know what are you doing and **never**, send a parameter unprepared, you will expose your system to sql injection.

+## Bugs and Features

+Do you have a bug or a feature request?
+Please first check if the issue you found hasn´t been solved yet [here](https://github.com/unicoderns/orm/issues).
+If you want to open a bug or request a new feature, please refer to our [contributing guidelines](#CONTRIBUTING.md) and open your request [here](https://github.com/unicoderns/orm/issues).

+## Do you want to contribute?
+ If you want to be part of this amazing project, please read through our [contributing guidelines](#CONTRIBUTING.md) to know the process you should follow.
+The community will be glad to receive your contribution.

+## Community
+Stay in touch with all members of the community and get updates about ORM's development.
+Follow us [on twitter](https://twitter.com/unicoderns).

+ ## Copyright and license

+ Code and documentation Copyright 2018–2020 to Contributors and Unicoderns S.A.
+Code released under the MIT License.